grafana/Grafana-Alloy-for-Beginners/README.md

         target_label = //To do: fill in
         replacement  = //To do: fill in
     }

+ // What we have: postgres_table_rows_count{instance="postgresql://mythical-database:5432/postgres"} - raw timeseries
+ //What we want: postgres_table_rows_count{instance="mythical-database:5432/postgres"}

     rule {
         // Replace the targeted label.